obsidian-toaster/project/product-management.md

 ## Introduction

 This document describes and details how we will manage the development lifecycle about a Product using the Trello and Jira Tools.
-Basically, a product which is defined as a collection of user stories will be decomposed into a list of use cases and link them to one or many ERD
+Basically, a product, which is defined as a collection of user stories, will be decomposed into a list of use cases that we will link to one or many ERD describing how we will implement the solution.

 ## Tools

-* Trello :
+* Trello : Coordination and Planification Tool
-* JIRA :
+* JIRA : Tickets & Scrum Management Tool
-* Slack :
+* Slack : IRC channels, notifications platform

 ## Processes